Hungarian dialects: Tisza-Körös dialect or Eastern dialect

 Formerly called Tisza dialect.
-It is spoken east of the river Tisza, also by Hungarians living in Romania and Ukraine.
+It is spoken east of the river Tisza, also by Hungarians living in Romania.
 It has vocabulary similarities with the nearby Transylvanian Plain dialect.
 Its pronunciation is marked by the use of í instead of the standard é: níz instead of néz, píz instead of pénz.
 East of Debrecen the vowel e is commonly pronounced instead of standard ö (ser instead of sör), though not in all words.
 As common in dialects this side of the Danube, open and closed e is not distinguished.
 The consonants l, r and j at the end of a syllable often lengthen its vowel.

 Northeastern dialect

-Spoken in the eastern part of Borsod-Abaúj-Zemplén County (mostly in the former county Zemplén), also in Szabolcs-Szatmár-Bereg County and parts of Slovakia.
+Spoken in the eastern part of Borsod-Abaúj-Zemplén County (mostly in the former county Zemplén), also in Szabolcs-Szatmár-Bereg County, Ukraine and parts of Slovakia.
 It was the main dialect of the region where important literary figures such as Ferenc Kazinczy (leading figure of the reforming and revitalizing of Hungarian in the 18th century) and Ferenc Kölcsey (also a language reformer, author of the National Anthem) lived and worked; also, of Vizsoly, where the first extant Hungarian Bible translation was published.
 Due to the dialect forming the basis of standard literary Hungarian, it has no significant differences from it, although it is not identical with it.
 The small differences are mainly in vocabulary, though in some parts, close to the connecting Tisza-Körös region, í is commonly pronounced instead of standard e and there are differences in verb conjugation – a distinctive characteristics that was not adopted by standard Hungarian is the different future tense of auxiliary verbs kell ("must", "have to") and lehet ("may", "might"), with kell lesz and lehet lesz used instead of the standard kell majd and lehet majd.
 The dialect's characteristics, such as not differentiating between open and closed e, and pronouncing the consonant ly, have had a lasting effect on the standardized spelling of Hungarian.